 Dr. Brooke Cory:

 Brooke grew up in Cold Lake, working on her parent's farm and helping in her father's veterinary clinic.
 She went to the University of Saskatchewan, graduating from the Western College of Veterinary Medicine in 2006.
 After working at a mixed animal practice in Peace River for 4 years, she returned to open the Cold Lake Veterinary Clinic in August 2011.
-She and her husband have two young sons, a cat, dog and several horses.
+She and her husband have three young sons, a dog, several horses, chickens, and a small cattle herd.

 Dr. Autumn Dunivan:

-Autumn started with the Cold Lake Veterinary Clinic in 2012 after following her husband from the eastern US, to England, and now to Cold Lake.
-She practiced small animal medicine in both North Carolina and Somerset, England after obtaining her DVM at the University of Missouri.
-She will continue to practice small animal and exotic medicine, surgery and dentistry here at the Cold Lake Veterinary Clinic
+Autumn is originally from southeast Missouri.
+She obtained her DVM at the University of Missouri in 2009.
+She started working here at the Cold Lake Veterinary Clinic in 2012 after her husband was posted here with the RCAF.
+Prior to coming to us, she practiced small animal medicine and surgery in North Carolina and southern England.
+She currently lives in Cold Lake with her husband, their daughter, and their two cats, George and Indy.
+She continues to practice small animal and exotic medicine, surgery, and dentistry here at the Cold Lake Veterinary Clinic.

 Dr. Kaitlyn Cockerill:

-Kaitlyn grew up in Teulon, Manitoba where she was raised around horses, sheep, goats, and various waterfowl on her family’s acreage.
+Kaitlyn grew up in Teulon, Manitoba where she was raised around various animals on her family’s acreage.
 Growing up in this environment, Kaitlyn knew that she wanted to be a veterinarian from a very young age.
 She developed a love of all animals, but her main interest was her family’s horses.
-Starting at a young age, Kaitlyn competed in horse shows, eventually participating in eventing, dressage, and hunter/jumper competitions at a national level.
+Kaitlyn competed in horse shows, participating in eventing, dressage, and hunter/jumper competitions in Western Canada.